Group Exhibition: Itinerant Practices

 Part of London Gallery Weekend 13-15 May, 2022

-Rituals and Rebirths was a group exhibition that examined the performances of three diasporic Southeast Asian multi-disciplinary artists, constructed around the rituals concerning the rebirths of their oeuvres and the marking of time.
+Rituals and Rebirths was a group exhibition in collaboration with A.I.
+Gallery that examined the performances of three diasporic Southeast Asian multi-disciplinary artists, constructed around the rituals concerning the rebirths of their oeuvres and the marking of time.
 These three artists living between cultures, with transnational hybrid identities, were brought together for the first time alongside one another.
 This formidable trio – Anida Yoeu Ali (b.1974, Cambodia), Lilibeth Cuenca Rasmussen (b.1970, Philippines), and Quỳnh Lâm (b.1988, Vietnam) – brought to a new audience an opportunity to reflect upon their experiences of crisis, displacement, and otherness, through their rituals, renewals, responses and provocations.

 Presented as an installation of videos, photographs, symbolic objects and artefacts, and two participatory performances by Rasmussen and Lam, the artists documented the passing of time in each of their ceremonies.
 Ali’s The Red Chador installation illustrates the death and rebirth of a provocative and politicized alter ego.
 Rasmussen’s 23.5° performance demonstrates the cyclical nature of life, while Lam’s Price of Humanity performance illuminates the tumultuous journey of a nomadic outcast.
 Rituals and Rebirths explored the intersections of the three artists’ responses to both their personal and geo-political narratives that have shaped their identities.